VicidominiLab/BrightEyes-MCS/docs/pypi-release.md

    - Workflow: `release.yml`
    - Environment: `pypi`

-The workflow uses OpenID Connect and does not require a stored PyPI API token.
+The workflow template uses OpenID Connect and does not require a stored PyPI API token.

 ## Preparing a release